 The number issued to your watercraft appears on the Certificate of Number and is to be displayed on each side of the forward half of the vessel in block letters, at least 3″ in height, and contrasting in color with hull or background.
 They can be painted or attached to the watercraft, must read from left to right and must always be legible.
 A space or hyphen must separate both the VA symbol and the letter suffix from the numerals.

 Example: VA 9999 Z or VA-9999-Z (must read from left to right)

 Decals will be furnished with each permanent Certificate of Number issued by the Department of Game and Inland Fisheries.
 Decals indicate the month, year of expiration and the registration number assigned your watercraft, and must be displayed within six inches of the registration number on the watercraft for which they were issued.Only the current decal may be visible – expired decals must be removed.

-If a decal becomes defaced, lost, or destroyed, you may obtain an Application for a Duplicate Decal from the Department of Game and Inland Fisheries’ Headquarters and Regional Offices (and this site), and submit it to the Department’s Headquarters in Richmond.
-A fee of $9.00 will be charged for each set of decals replaced.
+If a decal becomes defaced, lost, or destroyed, you may obtain an Application for a Duplicate Decal from the Department of Wildlife Resources Headquarters and Regional Offices (and this site), and submit it to the Department’s Headquarters in Richmond.